easyops-cn/next-core/etc/brick-kit.api.md

     widgetId?: string;
     collectCoverage?: FunctionCoverageSettings;
 }): StoryboardFunctionRegistry;

+// @public (undocumented)
+export interface ThemeSetting {
+    // Warning: (ae-forgotten-export) The symbol "ColorThemeOptionsByBaseColors" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    baseColors: Omit<ColorThemeOptionsByBaseColors, "type">;
+    // Warning: (ae-forgotten-export) The symbol "ColorThemeOptionsByBrand" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    brandColor: Omit<ColorThemeOptionsByBrand, "type">;
+    // Warning: (ae-forgotten-export) The symbol "ColorThemeOptionsByVariables" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    variables: Omit<ColorThemeOptionsByVariables, "type">;
+}

 // Warning: (ae-internal-missing-underscore) The name "transformElementProperties" should be prefixed with an underscore because the declaration is marked as @internal
 //